-Before we hop into our ranking of the Disney value hotels, let’s cover the basic amenities and benefits that make them all equally awesome.
+Before we hop into our ranking of the Disney World Value Hotels, let’s cover the basic amenities and benefits that make them all equally awesome.
 Once you've figured out your family's preferred pad, hop over and book it through us!

 Jogging Trail — My goodness, don’t we do enough hopping around as it is at Disney World?
-If you’ve got a little extra pep in your step, take a hike on the New Balance Jogging Trail at each one of the Value resorts.
+If you’ve got a little extra pep in your step, take a hike on the jogging trail at each one of the Value Resorts.

 Gift Shop — My favorite!
-What’s neat about the Disney Value resort hotels gift shops is that most of them have special souvenirs unique to each resort.
-My personal favorite is the Art of Animation wooden picture frame I got a couple years ago!
+What’s neat about the Disney Value Hotels' gift shops is that most of them have special souvenirs unique to each resort.
+My personal favorite is the Art of Animation wooden picture frame I got a couple of years ago!
 Another great thing about the on-site shop is that you can take souvenirs straight back to your room — they stock many of the same items as what you’ll find in the parks.
 Speaking of shopping in the parks, you can purchase items in the parks and have them delivered back to your resort’s gift shop!
 Resort gift shops also have sundries like aspirin, swimming diapers, sunscreen, snacks and sodas.

 Food Court and Bar — Yum!
-Some of the best quick-service food on Disney property can be found at the food courts at the Disney World Value resort hotels.
+Some of the best quick service food on Disney property can be found at the food courts at the Disney World Value Resorts.
 There are tons of options to satisfy the hunger of both you and your tadpoles.
-Adults can stop by the bar close by the main pool at each hotel as well.
+Adults can stop by the bar close by the main pool at each hotel, as well.

-Free Airport Transportation & Free Hotel Parking— All of the Disney resort hotels offer free transportation to and from Orlando International Airport (MCO).
+Free Airport Transportation — All of the Disney Resort hotels offer free transportation to and from Orlando International Airport (MCO).
 As much as we love to hop, this is much appreciated!
-Enjoy free parking on site for your frog-mobile.
-If you’ve flown into Orlando, Disney’s Magical Express service takes you straight to your resort and handles your luggage for you so you can head directly to the parks.
+If you’ve flown into Orlando, Disney’s Magical Express service takes you straight to your resort and handles your luggage for you so that you can head directly to the parks.

-Free Transportation to the Parks — The Disney Value resort hotels all offer free bus transportation to the theme parks, water parks and Disney Springs.
+Free Transportation to the Parks — The Disney Value Resort hotels all offer free bus transportation to the theme parks, water parks and Disney Springs.
 Disney’s famous bus fleet takes you to and from your desired Disney destinations at nearly all hours of the day.
-A new addition is a screen at the bus stop featuring estimated bus arrival times for each park!
+At each bus stop, you'll see a video screen featuring estimated bus arrival times for each park!

 Extra Magic Hours — One of the big perks of staying at any Disney property are the Extra Magic Hours.
 Disney Resort guests enjoy a designated Disney park before they open or after they close.
-Extra Magic Hours are offered every day for at least one park, For a few more weeks, guests receive "Extra" Extra Magic Hours at Pandora-The World of Avatar at Disney’s Animal Kingdom from 11 p.m.to 1 a.m. every night through July 4th.
+Extra Magic Hours are offered every day for at least one park.
+Check out our Crowd Calendar to see more!

-Fastpass+ — Disney's system that allows guests to reserve up to three attractions per park per day has big benefits for those staying at any Disney World Resort Hotel.
-You may book Fastpass+ reservations up to 60-days in advance of your hotel stay.
+FastPass+ — Disney's system that allows guests to reserve up to three attractions per park, per day has big benefits for those staying at any Disney World Resort hotel.
+You may book Fastpass+ reservations up to 60 days in advance of your hotel stay.
 Guests staying off-properly have a 30-day window.
-This is a huge advantage if you want to reserve attractions such as Soarin' Around the World, Frozen Ever After, Seven Dwarfs Mine Train or Avatar Flight of Passage.
+This is a huge advantage if you want to reserve attractions such as Slinky Dog Dash, Frozen Ever After, Seven Dwarfs Mine Train or Avatar Flight of Passage.